Travel & conservation company, since 1991

 Sadly, overfishing, habitat loss, oil spills and predation by domestic and man-introduced animals pose the biggest threats to the African penguin’s survival.
 The population in South Africa is now restricted to areas around Simons Town, Robben Island, Dyer’s Island, Stoney Point and Dassen Island, with 60% of the birds occurring on St Croix Island and Bird Island near Cape St. Francis.

 What is SANCCOB doing to help?
 In 2006 SANCCOB embarked on a Chick Bolstering Project – treating between 800 to 900 penguin chicks per year and roughly 500 just between October and January that were abandoned by their parents in moulting season – a time during which the adults shed and regrow their tuxedos and are unable to feed.
-This is a natural occurrence but, as there are so few penguins left, human intervention has been deemed essential for the aquatic bird’s survival.
+This is a natural occurrence, but as so few penguins are left, human intervention has been deemed essential for the aquatic bird’s survival.
 And the good news is, it’s working!
 A recent study has revealed that hand-reared chicks survive just as well as wild ones.

 Africa Geographic Travel